UCF/Athena-Framework/README.md

 Your general workflow when working on the Athena Framework will look something like this:

 1. Download + install the framework.
-Run `gulp default`, `gulp docs-local`, and `gulp examples` at least once before running watch tasks for the first time.
+Run `gulp setup` once before running watch tasks for the first time.
 2. Run `gulp watch` to watch changes to Sass and JS files in `src/`, and automatically perform CSS and JS build steps whenever changes are made.
+Changes to example pages are also watched with this task.
-3. When making changes to the docs, run `gulp docs-local` to watch changes to files in `_docs/` and rebuild your local copy of the documentation into `docs-local/`.
+3. When making changes to the docs, run `gulp docs-watch` to watch changes to files in `_docs/` and rebuild your local copy of the documentation into `docs-local/`.

 Gulp tasks are set up to save minified, distributable framework assets in `dist/`.
 Whenever you're committing changes to the framework, **you should always include updated `dist/` files in your commits**.